Saturday, December 26, 2015

 Death by shade is the sad fate of many woods.
 Stewards work to bring biodiversity back.

 There’s a parallel between “ecosystem death by shade" and shortening December days.
 But getting up and coming home in the dark is only temporary.
-The oak woods and prairies of the American Midwest are fire-dependent natural communities.
+The oak woods and prairies of the American Midwest are need this alternation of seasons.
+They're also fire-dependent natural communities.
 Thousands of species are declining and going locally extinct because, in the absence of controlled burns, invasive trees and shrubs shade out the understory.
-Ecosystem extinction is like what would happen if after 182 days of darkening, the sun just kept shutting down.
+Ecosystem extinction is like what would happen if, after 182 days of darkening, the sun just kept shutting down.
 Ecosystem recovery after brush clearing is like spring.
 At the solstice bonfire, we celebrate "the return of the sun" in two senses.

 Thriving natural woodlands need stewardship and community support.

 For five million years, the lightning-lit fires that swept the prairies and oak woodlands followed rhythms somewhat like the seasons.
 Vegetation would burn off, grow back, and burn again.
-When the “Native Americans” here arrived from Asia, following the retreat of our most recent glacier, those new Americans started burning the landscape, as people do over much of the temperate world.
-Thus our major ecosystems evolved with fire for millions of years and as tweaked by people for the last few millennia.
+When the “Native Americans” millennia ago arrived from Asia, following the retreat of our most recent glacier, those new Americans started burning the landscape for their own purposes, as people do over much of the temperate world.
+Thus our major ecosystems evolved with lightning fire for millions of years and then as tweaked by people for the last few millennia.
 Without fire we lose the species, resources, and heritage of that long evolution.

-This year for Somme's 17th annual bonfire, four hundred neighbors showed up.
+Somme's annual bonfires (these days held on January 1st) draw as many as four hundred neighbors.
 We don’t advertise beyond a couple of Facebook posts and a banner by the entrance.
 Possibly, part of what’s good is that it was never hyped.
 People come by word of mouth.
 They relax about it.

 After the procession following the bagpiper, people at first study the pile, as a looming odd curiosity.
-(People are restricted from standing in the downwind area, so any animals would have an escape route, and so people don’t get burned by falling embers.)
+When the fire is lit, people are restricted from standing downwind, so any animals would have an escape route, and so people don’t get burned by falling embers.
 Initially, especially on years when the wood is covered with snow, the fire kindles slowly.
 White smoke is mostly evaporating water.
-Over five or ten minutes the conflagration grows, and people move back, and then farther back, again and again.
-Every year we feel awe for its power.
+Over five or ten minutes the conflagration grows, and people move back, and then farther back, again and again, as it gets hotter and hotter.
+We feel awe for its power.
 When the flames are going up thirty feet or more, they make a roar and a wind that shakes the nearby trees.
 It becomes a power of nature.
 Like an earthquake, lightning, hail, or a tornado.
 It humbles us.
-Going beyond the surface in religion or science humbles us.
 Feelings of peace and good will may be facilitated by that humbling power.

 After the fire peaks, generous people serve home-made spiced cider, hot chocolate, and baked morsels.
 We watch the aesthetics and physics of the fire, and talk, and think.
 Some sing or play music.
 In conversation, stewards thank neighbors for putting up with occasional smoke, or tell them of seasons when the preserve is especially worth visiting to see plants and animals, or we all just talk about whatever people talk about.

-Kids line up to master the art of climbing a tricky tree - and then perform.
+Kids line up to master the art of climbing a tricky tree.

 As the fire dies down, the drama draws to a natural close.
 People move closer to the flickering embers, especially if the day is cold.
 We and the ecosystem are ready for another year.